anax291/TasteOfDecor/README.md

 ### To run this project

 - Clone the repository or download the zip file and extract it
-- Run `npm install` in the terminal to download all the dependencied
+- Run `npm install` in the terminal to download all the dependencies
 - Run `npm json:server` in the terminal.
 It will run the project on the localhost port 3000.
-Then you can view it by [http://localhost:3000](http://localhost:3000)
+Then you can view it by clicking here [http://localhost:3000](http://localhost:3000)

 # Taste Of Decor